 Parking can be limited in Washington, DC, so we suggest taking the Metro and exiting at the Federal Center SW Metro Station (see the “M” on the map below).
 Visit the Metro Accessibility page for more information.

 If you need parking, we recommend booking convenient and affordable parking in advance through SpotHero, the nation’s leading parking reservation app.
 To reserve your parking spot, visit the Museum of the Bible SpotHero Parking Page and book a spot with rates up to 50% off drive-up.

 New to SpotHero?
 Download the SpotHero app.

-Museum of the Bible’s wheelchair accessible drop-off point is on 4th St. SW, at the main entrance of the museum (see the wheelchair symbol on the map).
+Museum of the Bible's wheelchair accessible drop-off point is on D Street, on the corner of 4th and D Street SW, at the main entrance of the museum (see the wheelchair symbol on the map).

 Look for the brass Gutenberg Gates on the west end of the building.
-The museum entrance is accessible to persons using wheeled devices or for those who prefer not using stairs.
+The museum entrance is accessible to persons using wheeled devices or for those who prefer not to use stairs.

 Getting around the Museum